-What would happen if age, illness or an accident meant you were no longer capable of looking after your own affairs?
-By preparing in advance, we can help you to make sure your family don’t face a difficult and complex time sorting out the legal authority to act on your behalf inline with your wishes should that time come.
+What would happen if age, illness or an accident meant you were no longer capable of looking after yourself, your money or own affairs?
+Our specialist lawyers can help create a Lasting Power of Attorney so that you can ensure your family are able to act on your behalf inline with your wishes should that time come.